radiantlogic-v8/documentation-new/documentation/installation/self-managed.md

 - **persistence.storageClass**: Defines the storage class for provisioning persistent volumes.
 - **persistence.size**: Specifies the size of the persistent volume for Identity Data Management.
 Ensure that you monitor usage over time and change the value as needed.
 - **zookeeper.persistence.enabled**: Indicates if data persistence is enabled for Zookeeper.
 - **resources**: Indicates the compute resources allocated to the Identity Data Management containers.
 Identity Data Management is deployed as a StatefulSet, which has implications for resource management.
+The values shown in the example above are for demonstration purposes.
 Changing resources requires careful planning as it affects all pods.
-Monitor your usage and change the values if needed over time.
+Monitor your usage and change the values as needed over time.
+- **env**: Under `env`, you can define environment variables used to configure Identity Data Management at runtime.
+The "INSTALL_SAMPLES" property controls whether sample data sets are deployed, allowing you to enable or disable example content as needed.
+The "FID_SERVER_JOPTS" property specifies JVM heap settings for the Identity Data Management server.
+The defaults included may be sufficient.
+However, validate your use cases in a development environment and adjust -Xmx accordingly.
+To avoid memory swapping and instability, ensure the -Xmx value does not exceed the container memory limit defined in `resource.limits`.

 **Optional properties:**